 Wet campers equal miserable campers, so your focus should be on keeping the inside of your tent as clean and dry as possible.

-If your sleeping bag or liner gets damp, you’re in for an uncomfortable trip, so that means taking wet clothes and boots off before you get into your tent, preferably under a tarpaulin, so you don’t continue getting soaked.
+If your sleeping bag or cot gets damp, you’re in for an uncomfortable trip, so that means taking wet clothes and boots off before you get into your tent, preferably under a tarpaulin, so you don’t continue getting soaked.

 If you’re on a short trip, store your wet clothes in a dry bag and wash them when you get home.
 If it’s raining during the whole camping trip, they’re unlikely to get dry.